hydraulic-software/conveyor/guidebook/docs/configs/inputs.md

 ```

 The files ending in `.bar` in the `foo` directory will now be correctly excluded.

-!!! important
-    Remap rules **are not prefixes:** they are tested against _files_, not directories.
-Therefore specifying a directory as a source won't work, you _must_ use globs to do that.
-For example `lib` won't copy anything out of the lib directory, but `lib/**` will.
-For the same reason, a rule such as `-foo/` to drop a directory won't work, but `-foo/**` will.

 **Root directories.** When extracting a zip that has exactly one root directory entry the remap rules are applied to the files *within* that directory, but when extracting a tarball the fact that there's a single root is only known at the end of the extraction process, so the rules then are applied to the root of the tarball, thus a single root directory must be taken into account in the remap rules.